Eusebio Castigliano

 Eusebio Castigliano ([euˈzɛːbjo kastiʎˈʎaːno]; 9 February 1921 – 4 May 1949) was an Italian footballer who played as a midfielder.

 Club career

 Castigliano played professional club football for Pro Vercelli, Spezia, Biellese and Torino where he was part of the Grande Torino team, and won four consecutive league titles.

 On 4 May 1949, Castigliano died in the Superga air disaster.

 International career

-Castigliano also earned seven caps for Italy between 1945 and 1949, scoring one goal.
+Castigliano earned seven caps for Italy between 1945 and 1949, scoring one goal.